leap-stc/leap-stc.github.io/docs/data/data_locations.md

 # Where Data Lives

+This guide is intended to help users make intelligent long-term design decisions about what they want to do with their data and where they want to keep it.
 At a very high level, your data can live "locally" in your JupyterHub User Directory, in a public cloud bucket, or on a "private" server (HPC Filesystem or local machine).

 # User Directory